RobinQu/catlog/README.md

 Contribute
 ----------
 Pull requests are welcomed.
-Submit your own loggers or bug fixs, please!
+Submit your own loggers or bug fixes, please!